The Marijuana Control, Legalization and Revenue Act of 2016

 (f) Punishments for violations in actions against persons registered under this division that would be applicable to the regulation of alcohol sales, including penalties for permitting individuals under twenty-one (21) years of age to purchase any product specified in this division, and other appropriate regulatory provisions concerning such matters as the time of sale, deliveries, and signage, shall be consistent with the statutory guidance regarding alcohol sales in Chapter 16 (commencing with Section 25600), to the extent that consistency is feasible.

-(1) The diversion of marijuana to other states.
+(1) The diversion of cannabis to other states.

 (2) Cannabis related activity that is being used as a cover or pretext for the trafficking of illegal drugs or other illegal activity.

-(3) The use of violence, coercion, or duress in the unlawful cultivation and unlawful distribution of marijuana.
+(3) The use of violence, coercion, or duress in the unlawful cultivation and unlawful distribution of cannabis.

-(4) Gross pollution or environmental destruction caused by the unlawful cultivation of marijuana.
+(4) Gross pollution or environmental destruction caused by the unlawful cultivation of cannabis.

 (5) Furnish cannabis to an individual under the age of twenty-one (21).